muratk5n/thirdwave/en/README.md

 Because US was caught doing undemocratic shit, its protests on the Egyptian coup registered less.
-The revelations might have even given Sisi the PR cover needed for the coup.
+The revelations might have even given Sisi the PR cover he needed for the coup.

 ---